Pratibha Ranta

-Pratibha Ranta (born 17 December 2000) is an Indian actress who primarily works in Hindi films and television.
-Ranta made her acting debut with the television soap opera Qurbaan Hua (2020–2021).
-She expanded to films with a leading role in the comedy-drama Laapataa Ladies (2024), which became her breakout role and earned her the Filmfare Critics Award for Best Actress.
+Pratibha Ranta (born 17 December 2000) is an Indian actress who works primarily in Hindi films and television.
+She made her acting debut with the television soap opera Qurbaan Hua (2020–2021) and made her film debut with a leading role in the comedy-drama Laapataa Ladies (2024), which became her breakthrough role and earned her the Filmfare Critics Award for Best Actress.